Golden46/InventorySystem/docs/tutorial.md

 If you need help installing this version of unity please go [here](INSTALLUNITY.md) and follow the steps as needed.

 Next, you will need to have a functioning first person controller with a way to interact with objects.
 You can use your own you made or from a tutorial, follow [my tutorial]() to create one, or [download mine]().
-This tutorial will be using Unitys New Input System, however if you are confident enough the code can be easily edited to use the old system.
+This tutorial will be using Unitys New Input System however, if you are confident enough, the code can be easily edited to use the old system.

 Additionally, you will need basic understanding of a few intermediate programming concepts such as:
 - Dictionaries